-Applicants must meet the associated minimum ATAR score
+Applicants must meet the associated minimum ATAR score.

-Units 3 and 4 – a study score of at least 30 in English (EAL) or at least 25 in English other than EAL
+Units 3 and 4 – a study score of at least 30 in English (EAL) or at least 25 in English other than EAL.

 There are study breaks between teaching periods and over Christmas / New Year so you can take time out during your course.

-It will help you gain skills in:
+You'll gain skills in: